-Thus, the potential for species transfer was assessed by the project team for the ANS of concern for Portage Downstream only, and not Portage Canal, in accordance with the procedures outlined in the Methodology Section of this report.
+The potential for species transfer was assessed by the project team for the ANS of concern for Portage Upstream in accordance with the procedures outlined in the Methodology Section of this report.
 This potential was characterized as high, medium, or low for the following categories:

-- Probability that Pathway Exists (Section 3) - Probability of ANS being within Either Basin - Probability ANS Surviving Transit to Aquatic Pathway - Probability of ANS Establishing in proximity to the aquatic Pathway - Probability of ANS Spreading across Aquatic Pathway into New Basin
+- Probability that Pathway Exists (Section 3) - · Probability of ANS being within Either Basin - Probability ANS Surviving Transit to Aquatic Pathway - Probability of ANS Establishing in proximity to the aquatic Pathway - Probability of ANS Spreading across Aquatic Pathway into New Basin

-The criteria for designating probabilities of high, medium or low are provided under each category.
+The criteria for designating probabilities of high, medium, or low are provided under each category.
 In addition, a certainty rating is also assigned with each probability assessment.
 Certainty ratings associated with any given probability ratings include:

 - Very Certain (As certain as we will get with this effort)

 - · Reasonably Certain

 - Moderately Certain (More certain than not)

 - Reasonably Uncertain

-- · Very Uncertain (An educated guess)
+- Very Uncertain (An educated guess)

 - A team rating is provided based on the professional collaboration of the interagency team of biologists.

 These characterizations were completed by a team of agency biologists for each species under consideration.

-An overall team probability and certainty rating is also provided.
-The overall rating represents the most conservative probability assessment for each category considered.
+A team probability and certainty rating also is provided.
+The rating represents the most conservative probability assessment for each category considered.
 The forms describing the probability and certainty ratings from all agency professionals participating in this assessment is included at Attachment A.

-4.1 Probability of the ANS Being within Either Basin
+4.1 Probability of the ANS Being within Fither Basin